ottangust/ottangust.github.io/_pages/about.md

 ## Planning!
 # OK,that's a lot!
 I'm going to do game theory, Advanced Mathematical Finance, Life Contingencies Models, Insurance Risk and Derivative Securities at HKUST
-Besides, I'll audit the algorithm course offered in HKUST this semester...
+Besides, I'll audit the algorithm course offered in HKUST this semester...<p></p>
 I will also study Basic machine learning and stat knowlege for my interest.

 As for the summer vacation, I'll only do algorithm and have fun~~~ <p></p>